hrskrs/GestureFun/README.md

 ```

 ## DeleteOnSwipeEditText:
-You can delete whole text by simply swiping from the left to right or vise versa.
+You can delete whole text by swiping(with single or two fingers) from the left to the right or vise versa.

 In layout: